 Sec.
-59. Use of Appropriations for Retirement Gratuity and Terminal Leave.
+60. Use of Appropriations for Retirement Gratuity and Terminal Leave.
 Appropriations authorized in this Act to cover the payment of retirement benefits shall be released directly to the agencies concerned computed based on the provisions of, and subject to the conditions prescribed in, applicable retirement laws, rules and regulations.

-Unless authorized by law and duly covered by guidelines issued by the DBM, public funds shall not be used for the payment of salary increases or adjustments resulting from automatic promotions with the intent of increasing the retirement and terminal leave benefits of government personnel.
+Unless authorized by law and duly covered by guidelines issued by the DBM, public funds shall not be used for the payment of salary increases or adjustments resulting from automatic promotions with the intent of increasing the retirement and terminal leave benefits of government personnel as provided in CSC-DBM J.C.
+No. 3 dated November 8, 1991.